 It’s okay to look at your advertising from a different angle.
 Formula Toothcare did just that, and in the process, took a big bite out of the competition.

 Fashion is supposed to be daring and bold.
-Dior took that to heart in an image that doubles as a woman looking in the mirror and a skull for their Poison perfume ad.
+Dior took that to heart in a campaign for their Poison fragrance.
+It shows both a skull and as a woman looking in the mirror at the same time.

-Dior recreated a famous work of art called “All is Vanity” by Charles Allan Gilbert.
-The ad is an exact replica of that painting and makes the viewer look twice and think about the double meaning.
+This ad is recreating a famous work of art called “All is Vanity” by Charles Allan Gilbert.
+It’s an exact replica of that painting and makes the viewer look twice and think about the double meaning.

 Snooty Peacock, a small jewelry boutique in Texas, takes advantage of negative space to create a dual woman and peacock.
 This logo decorates their social media, storefront, and even some of their merchandise.